umbraco/UmbracoIdentityExtensions/README.md

 # Umbraco Identity Extensibility

-An Umbraco add-on package that enables easy extensibility points for ASP.Net Identity integration with Umbraco.
+An Umbraco add-on package that enables easy extensibility points for ASP.Net Identity integration with Umbraco including a simple OAuth token server and snippets on how to incorporate custom OAuth authentication providers for the back office.

 ## Installation

-*Coming soon!*

 This project contains a few packages: